Coolightman/TheMovie/README.md

 # TheMovie

-This application allows you to view lists of popular films and TOP-250 according to the "Kinopoisk". \n A description of the movie is available, including frames, links to the videos, facts about the movie, and more.
+This application allows you to view lists of popular films and TOP-250 according to the "Kinopoisk".
+A description of the movie is available, including frames, links to the videos, facts about the movie, and more.

 ## Tech Stack